 The Contact Prayer is decreed for us at specific times and we have to perform it at all our circumstances being fully devoted and reverent to God.
 As such, there is no makeup of the prayer, and if anyone misses any prayer at any time, he misses it for forever.
 But each prayer is valid until the next prayer is due if we are unable to perform it on time for any good reason or any circumstances we are not responsible for such as war (Quran 4:103) except Fajr prayer which is only valid until sunrise.
 Even women are required to perform Salat during their menstrual cycles as they are not unclean during their cycles for performing Salat (Quran 4:43) rather than for sexual intercourse (Quran 2:222).
 Both men and women are spiritually equal (Quran 33:35), and if women like men fail to nourish their souls will suffer in the Hereafter for disobeying God’s commandments.

 Most of us erroneously believe that the Contact Prayer has originated from the time of prophet Muhammad but numerous verses throughout the Quran inform us that the Contact Prayer was in existence, intact, and practiced long before the advent of Muhammad (Quran 19:31, 19:55, 19:59, 21:73).
 In addition, the Quran has confirmed that prophet Ibrahim was the father of Islam (Quran 3:95, 4:125, 22:78) and prophet Muhammad was the follower of the religion of Ibrahim (Quran 16:123).
 The only difference that we can think is different tongues at different periods of time but the essence of prayer has always been the same from the time of prophet Ibrahim (Quran 20:14).
 As such, either extra Rak’ahs beyond 17 or extra words beyond 50 or extra Contact Prayers beyond 5 times a day that are practiced by most of the Muslims all over the world with a claim that they were practiced by our final prophet is not true.
-From the names as given to extra Rak’ahs indicate that they are man-made or innovations.
-Since the main objective of our Contact Prayer is to remember God (Quran 20:14, 29:45) being reverent to Him (Quran 23:1 & 23:2, 29:16) for salvation of our own souls, imploring God for something else reciting extra words in any positions cannot be part of the prayer.
+From the names as given to extra Salat prayers and Rak’ahs indicate that they are man-made or innovations as the Salat prayers are decreed by time not by name while the main objective of our Contact Prayer is to remember God (Quran 20:14, 29:45) being reverent to Him (Quran 23:1 & 23:2, 29:16) for salvation of our own souls, imploring God for something else reciting extra words in any positions cannot be part of the prayer.
 Since each prayer has clearly been mentioned in the following verses: (Quran 2:238, 11:114, 17:78, 24:58), the extra Contact Prayers including Eid Al Fitr, Eid Al Azha, Taraweeh during Ramadan and Tahajjad prayers are not from God.
 Such worshipping does not only impose hardship on the believers but also makes them idolaters as those are not from God.
 However, God has left a room for us to do extra in the other forms of worship such as recitation of the Quran for better understanding and learning from it to lead a righteous life, remembering God at all times, feeding the poor, working for spreading of true Islam in the community and giving to the charity as much as we can without being extravagant for receiving additional reward from Him expecting higher status at God in the Hereafter after fulfilling our obligations.

 Satan is our most ardent enemy (Quran 2:208, 17:53, 43:63) and he inspires most of us to be concern of not having details of the Contact Prayer in the Quran as he committed to God to lead us all astray except a few (Quran 38: 82 & 38:83).
 He and his soldiers have diverted most of us to give efforts to perform extra Rak’ahs, reciting extra words and even performing extra Salat taking away our attention and efforts from perfecting the prayer to fulfill his promise with God to send us all in the Hell with him using such most effective bait (Quran 35:6, 38:82) as God willed for the followers of Satan (Quran 38:85).
 The Satan’s tact in this case to deceive us is so precise that our ill-educated religious scholars and their puppets are not able to realize its negative impact on our prayer considering the increased quantity despite clear instructions given by God on what we can do and what we cannot do through His statute Book (Quran 25:1).
 As such, we have to set our priority to perform each session in a timely manner and should reflect upon each and every word that we recite in each and every position during the prayer.
 Here are the details of all the Arabic words that are required to recite during the Contact Prayer being reverent and devoted to God for His acceptance of our prayer: